Scan time: 2-3 minutes / Read time: 3-5 minutes

 🏷️ Sentence 3 — Your proprietary method.

-The named approach only you use.
+Sentence three is your name: the approach only you use.

 Diya names hers: "The Bakery Price Reset."

-Three sentences.
 Diya's reader now knows her stance, her moves, and her method.

 They can repeat her bio back to a friend.